lowflying/NWC/README.md

-"Staic website for private buisness"
+"Static website for private buisness"